 There are some really cool things that you can do to boost engagement – things like playing games and interviewing people.

 I used to do a ladyposse spotlight where I would do a 5-minute interview so that people could get to know each other in the community.

 I would promote other peoples’ businesses to get them more engagement.

 We did things like having a #28kparty when we hit 28,000 members and gave everyone an extra day to promote at the weekend, but it had to be $28, $280 or $2,800.

 We’ve done swapsy parties where you can give/take something from someone else.
 All of those things create engagement, excitement, and energy within the group.
 This means that they will all improve the algorithm for the community as well.

-We love getting to know people, bonus points if you share your face because people recognize faces, zebras recognize stripes.
+We love getting to know people.
+Bonus points if you share your face because people recognise faces.
 Get your face into the group as much as possible, and see just how committed, supportive, and engaged this community is.
 It really is absolutely beautiful.

 I’ve often said even if my business got outlawed tomorrow, I’d still run my group.
 Even if I won $400,000,000, I’d still run my group because it really does light up my day and it’s a part of my business model now.

 If you have any other insights and “aha’s” from this episode, make sure that you use #podcastaha and the episode number (165) when talking about it in the Heart-Centred, Soul-Driven Entrepreneurs group, and I always love seeing any questions or ahas that come up from each episode.